hayeah/ruby-bootcamp-mongoid/04-mongoid-crud.md

-# Persistence And CRUD
+# Persistence And Mongoid CRUD

-We've created a simple document model in Ruby.
-In this lesson, you'll learn how to save that object into MongoDB.
+In this lesson you'll learn how Mongoid saves a record into MongoDB.

-You'll implement Create, Read, Update, Delete for MyMongoid.

 ## Objectives

 + Learn BSON, Mongoid's serialization format.
 + Understand Moped, the Ruby MongoDB driver.
-+ Create a singleton connection object to handle DB queries.
-+ Implement CRUD for MyMongoid

 # Mongoid CRUD